 You can see a sample of the Digital Edition by going to the Free Preview.
 Moving your cursor to edge of the page and clicking flips the page.
 Table of contents article titles are linked to the respective pages and the edition is searchable.

 We feel this is the way of the future and the route we are taking to make us more accessible to readers around the world and for the future growth of Motorcycle Mojo Magazine.

 We hope everyone realizes the advantage of this edition, for instance, those travelling in warmer climates while we are snowbound here, they still get their Mojo in an extremely timely manner.

 If you are submitting articles to Motorcycle Mojo, we require your permission to post your articles and photos online in our Digital Edition.
 If you disagree we will not be able to accept articles from you since this is a mirror image of the printed piece.

 Pick up a copy or two of Motorcycle Mojo Magazine and read them.
 Get an idea of our style, the number of photos in any given article and the quality of the publication.

 We expect all articles to be original, carefully researched and accurate, and of top literary quality.
 We also expect First North American Rights in both print and on the Internet unless otherwise negotiated.

 Write to your readership.
-Motorcyclists like most other people, for the most part, are not English literature scholars so use words that are common English and understandable without running for the dictionary.
+Motorcyclists are regular people for the most part, not English literature scholars so use words that are common English and understandable without running for the dictionary.
 Instead of using the word ‘pecuniary’, use financial or fiscal.
 Instead of ‘mellifluous’, try using pleasant and soothing.

 Small stories can be 600-800 words while travel features might run into 2,000 words.
 The copy editor will determine the final length after editing.